-When it comes time for you to find jobs, it will be much easier if your writing is 100% error free.
-To achieve this level, don’t rely on only your eyes.
-Use a quality tool to help you check and double check.
+When it comes time for you to find jobs, it will be much easier if your writing is 100% error-free.

-Any online writing work today needs a basic understanding of search engine optimization (SEO).
+If you want online writing work today, you need a basic understanding of search engine optimization (SEO).

 When you find writing with keywords easy, you are almost ready to sell your writing.

-Before you start looking to freelance, blog a lot.
+Before you start looking to freelance as a writing opportunity, you need to blog a lot.

 Potential clients are going to want to see proof that you have the necessary skills.

-The best way to do this is to write articles on your blog that you can use as a reference.
+The best way is to write articles on your blog that you can use as a reference.

 These sites are not going to pay you for these articles.
-But once you have successfully had a few published, they will help you prove your worth as a content writer.
+But once you have successfully had a few articles published, they will help you prove your worth as a content marketing writer.

-Not only that, they might attract the attention of people looking for freelance writers.
+Not only that, but they might attract the attention of people who are looking for freelance writers.